Not a normal tradeshow

 The Big Gear Show is produced by the most experienced events team in the outdoor industry, with the former show directors of Outdoor Retailer, Interbike, and Paddlesports Retailer.
-Plus, our media and communications are anchored by Verde.
 You can count on us to deliver an unforgettable experience in Park City.

 BIKE SHOW DIRECTOR

 “Liberty Mountain is excited to be involved in an innovative new event where many great retailers can connect with a wide ranging, diverse group of the best outdoor brands and companies.
 We are enthusiastic to be involved in an inclusive opportunity that brings the specialty outdoor industry together.
 We believe The Big Gear Show will help find new ways to share our love of wild places and our passion to bring interesting, useful products and ideas to the marketplace.
 Thanks to The Big Gear Show Management who have reached out to businesses throughout the industry and listened to different ideas.
 This outreach, collaboration and diligent follow up has crafted a show that unites the crucial hardgoods category and the specialty retailers.
 We look forward to being together in person again with our industry in an outdoor, authentic, and supportive environment.”